-Criteria # 3: "The organization is actively implementing the water resources management plan.
-At a minimum:

-- A. The current water issues in the area are being addressed. - B. The organization is actively implementing programs and projects that address both water quantity and quality issues.
+- Criteria # 3: "The organization is actively implementing the water resources management plan.
+At a minimum: - A. The current water issues in the area are being addressed. - B. The organization is actively implementing programs and projects that address both water quantity and quality issues. - C. The organization is actively implementing programs to prevent problems from occurring.

-- C. The organization is actively implementing programs to prevent problems from occurring. - D. The organization has set performance standards for priority water bodies and has an ongoing monitoring program to assess whether the standards are being met".
+D. The organization has set performance standards for priority water bodies and has an ongoing monitoring program to assess whether the standards are being met".

-Upon approval and adoption of this Plan, the LSCWMO will begin Plan implementation.
-Annual reports submitted in the future to Washington County and BWSR will address whether the LSCWMO is actively implementing this Plan.
-The Plan includes a summary of current watershed issues developed as part of a public involvement process and an implementation plan that includes projects and programs to address each of the issues raised during the issue identification process; development review and permit program to prevent future water resource problems; comprehensive monitoring program; and studies to develop resource based performance standards.
+The LSCWMO has l begun Plan implementation.
+Annual reports have been submitted to Washington County and BWSR.
+The Plan includes a summary of current watershed issues developed as part of a public involvement process and an implementation plan that includes projects and programs to address each of the issues raised during the issue identification process; development review program to prevent future water resource problems; comprehensive monitoring program; and studies to develop resource based performance standards.

-Criteria #4: "The organization is actively implementing the recommended actions defined for the watershed districts and water management organizations in the Washington County Groundwater Management Plan".

-This Plan includes management standards and implementation actions that address the recommended actions of the County Groundwater Plan (Washington County, 2003b).
-Implementation Actions 4 and 8, discussed in Section V of this Plan, include the development of a monitoring program and the completion of a karst inventory and management plan for the protection of groundwater quantity and quality.
-Implementation Actions 11 and 12 involve developing management plans for two subwatersheds where groundwater dependent natural resources have been identified.
-In addition, Implementation Action 5 is an education and information program that includes promoting best management practices and low impact development, the education of citizens and public officials of the interaction of groundwater and surface water, and the importance of groundwater recharge and groundwater dependent natural resources.
-Also identified in Section V of this Plan are management standards that will be used prior to the establishment of performance based standards.
-A volume control and groundwater recharge standard is proposed to maintain the quality and quantity of groundwater.
-Additionally, a buffer requirement for karst features is proposed to protect groundwater from untreated surface water runoff.
+- Criteria #4: "The organization is actively implementing the recommended actions defined for the watershed districts and water management organizations in the Washington County Groundwater Management Plan". - This Plan includes management standards and implementation actions that address the recommended actions of the County Groundwater Plan (Washington County, 2003b).
+Implementation Action 5 describes the Landlocked Basin Management Study & Management Plan; Activity 6 the Watershed Pollutant Loading Study; Activity 7 describes the Karst Feature Inventory & Management Plan; Activity 8 the Wetland Management Plan; Activity 9 the Trout Brook Fisheries Assessment; Activity 10 describes the Kelle's Coulee Stream Management Plan; Activity 11 describes the O'Conner's Lake & Stream Management Plan In addition, Implementation Action 4 is an education and information program that includes promoting best management practices and low impact development, the education of citizens and public officials of the interaction of groundwater and surface water, and the importance of groundwater recharge and groundwater dependent natural resources.
+Also identified in Section V of this Plan are management standards that have been developed by the LSCWMO.
+Criteria #5:

-Criteria #5: "The organization has mechanisms in place for citizens to advise the organization on planning, budgeting, and projects that may benefit the area".
+"The organization has mechanisms in place for citizens to advise the organization on planning, budgeting, and projects that may benefit the area".

-The LSCWMO currently has a watershed AC.
-The AC consists of both watershed citizens and technical advisors.
-A Citizen's Advisory Committee (CAC) will be formed from the AC during Plan implementation.
+The LSCWMO currently has a Citizen's Advisory Committee (CAC.
 Policy 50 in Section IV of this Plan identifies the continuation of an active CAC as a mechanism for providing information, knowledge, and skills to those who live, work, and/or recreate in the watershed to foster the protection of local land and water resources.
-Additionally, Implementation Action 5 in Section V of this Plan is an education and information program that identifies the continuation of the current CAC.
+Additionally, Implementation Action 4 in Section V of this Plan is an education and information program that identifies the continuation of the current CAC.
 The JPA also mandates an ongoing CAC.